 No, to reach the 11,916-foot-tall peak, visitors have to hike.

-Trailhead car parks fill up fast on weekends and over the summer vacation months, so it’s important to plan ahead.
-There’s some unofficial parking on the road shoulder, but if all’s lost head back to park on Echo Road and add half a mile to your hike.
+Trailhead car parks fill up fast on weekends and over the summer vacation months, so planning ahead is important.
+There’s some unofficial parking on the road shoulder, but if all’s lost, head back to park on Echo Road and add half a mile to your hike.

 What Is There to Do at Mount Charleston?